harrisonde/developers-best-friend/readme.md

 Go ahead, go look at [fzaninotto/faker](https://packagist.org/packages/fzaninotto/faker)

 ### User Images
 Well, you have to love the internet at 1:00AM EST. You can find just about anything, and thanks to Greg Peverill-Conti I have user images.
-So, thank said - all image used in this project are copyrighted under a Creative Commons BY-NC-SA 2.0 license from Greg Peverill-Conti's 1,000 faces project.
+So, that said - all image used in this project are copyrighted under a Creative Commons BY-NC-SA 2.0 license from Greg Peverill-Conti's 1,000 faces project.